-25. Interest Due on Non-Payment
+24. Interest Due on Non-Payment

 Where a call is made and the money due remains unpaid, the shareholder will be liable to pay interest on the amount unpaid from the day it is due until it has actually been paid.
-The directors will decide on the annual rate of interest, which must not exceed 15 per cent. per annum.
+The directors will decide on the annual rate of interest, which must not exceed the Bank of England base rate by more than five per cent.
 The shareholder will also be liable to pay all expenses incurred by the company as a result of the non-payment of the call.
 The directors can decide to forego payment of any or all of such interest or expenses.

-26. Sums Due on Allotment Treated as Calls
+25. Sums Due on Allotment Treated as Calls